World's largest multi-layer flexible PCBs

 The weight reduction possibilities of using flex PCBs to replace conventional wire harnesses can be a major attractor for many industries, including aerospace.

 A corresponding benefit of reduction in interconnect size is reduction in interconnect weight.
 Thinness equals reduced weight.

 Conventional wire harnesses will use a minimum wire gauge that is selected for mechanical (strength) reasons, rather than sized by what is required electrically.
 As a flex PCB is an integral composite structure, the integral construction provides the mechanical strength and so it is not necessary to select large conductors for strength.
 The copper cross-section can thus be reduced to what is required in order to carry the current load or to satisfy voltage drop requirements.

-Reduction in interconnect assembly time – and risk – and cost
+Reduction in interconnect assembly time – as well as risk and cost

 The main reduction benefit is derived both from the ability to reduce the number of assembly operations required and from the user’s ability to build and test the circuit completely prior to committing the circuit to assembly.
 This especially applies to wire harness replacement applications.

 While the design may be in error, a flexible circuit cannot induce errors of a human nature.
 Human error in hand-assembly is a constant risk.
 An area especially vulnerable is in the assembly of hand-built wire harnesses.
 With flexible circuits, all design features are controlled by the design itself.
 As a result, with the exception of process-induced errors in manufacturing, it is not possible to route circuits to points other than those designated by the circuit design.